IT3038C/IT3038C.github.io/docs/week-6.md

 });
 ```

 Now, javascript runs asynchronously and javascript loves things called callback functions.
-This means, we’ll have to create a function that runs whenever an event is fired.
-In this case, our event is called ‘process.stdin.on’ and we can pass our information, the "data" variable, to our ‘callback function’ that will handle the rest.
+This means, we'll have to create a function that runs whenever an event is fired.
+In this case, our event is called 'process.stdin.on' and we can pass our information, the "data" variable, to our 'callback function' that will handle the rest.
 Run the script.

-Now it’s taking our input, but it’s not ending.
+Now it's taking our input, but it's not ending.
 We can end it by adding `process.exit()`.

 We can also call a function on exit of the application, like so